changesets/action/README.md

 - published - A boolean value to indicate whether a publishing has happened or not
 - published-packages - A JSON array to present the published packages.
 The format is `[{"name": "@xx/xx", "version": "1.2.0"}, {"name": "@xx/xy", "version": "0.8.9"}]`
+- staged-release-artifact-id - The exact artifact id for staged packages emitted by a configured or custom publish command

 ### Example workflow